nikicrow/observatory-covid-report/README.md

 The data is from GA 360 pulled through BigQuery using SQL commands.
 It is then imported as csv into Python or R for visulation.
 In this github repo all of the python, R and SQL code is stored.

+## Environment variables

+In order to run the code please define an environment variable as defined below with the working directory for with a 'data' folder for the R files.

+`WORKING_DIRECTORY=`

+## Explanation of scripts

 There are 6 general topics that we looked at are as follows:

 ### 1. User interest